How to Create Realistic Lightning, Fire, and Music-Reactive Lighting with Philips Hue, Nanoleaf, and LIFX

 Color and brightness

-• Choose the base flame color
+• Selectable base flame color

-• Adjust overall brightness
+• Adjustable overall brightness

 Flicker behavior